The liquid in the inner tube seals small punctures (<3 mm).

 How to choose your inner tube

-Check the sidewall for tire information (diameter and width).
-For example, 26 x 2.00 means your tire is 26” in diameter and 2.00” in width.
+Check the information indicated on the sidewall of the tire (diameter and width).
+For example, 24 x 2.00 means your tire is 24" in diameter and 2.00" in width.

 On the sidewall, you will also find the size in mm according to ETRTO standards.